sematext/docs/docs/integration/generic-logs-integration.md

 ### AWS ECS on AWS EC2

+We recommend you use the [AWS ECS Logs Integration](./ecs-logs) to get more detailed out-of-the-box reports.

 When using EC2 container instances you can configure [Logagent](https://hub.docker.com/_/logagent) to forward container logs.

 #### 1. Set env vars